Leasing, Not Owning

 NewVistas takes a different approach.

-Rather than organizing society around individual ownership of productive assets, NewVistas organizes society around stewardship.
+Rather than organising society around individual ownership of productive assets, NewVistas organises society around stewardship.
 Assets remain within permanent stewardship structures while individuals, families, and enterprises lease the assets they use.

 This approach allows people to enjoy the benefits of access, control, responsibility, and productive use without requiring permanent individual ownership.